-Starter should operate only when gear shift lever is in neutral or park position.
+Models equipped with automatic transmissions and column shift control have a steering column mounted neutral/park start safety mechanical lockout feature, which interfaces with the steering column ignition switch.
+Starter will only operate when gear shift lever is in the neutral or park position.
 Re-adjust the shift linkage if necessary as outlined in the Truck Service Manual.